rebing/graphql-laravel/README.md

   didn't work in nested or list InputTypes.
 If this causes issues, you can disable it per mutation/query by overriding `processCollectedRules()` to return `$rules` unchanged.
+- **Privacy enforcement moved from `SelectFields` to field resolvers** — The `privacy` attribute on Type fields is now enforced universally via resolver wrapping in `Type::getFields()`, instead of only inside `SelectFields`.
+This means privacy now works on nested/sub-types and when `SelectFields` is not used.
+Two breaking behavioral changes:
+  1. The `$queryArgs` parameter passed to privacy callbacks and `Privacy::validate()` now contains the **field's own arguments** instead of the root query's arguments.
+Update any privacy logic that relied on inspecting root query arguments.
+  2. `SelectFields` no longer excludes denied columns from the SQL `SELECT` statement.
+The column is still fetched, but the field resolver returns `null`.
+If you relied on the denied column being absent from SQL queries, adjust accordingly.

 ### Upgrading from v1 to v2